dcelaj/exercise-game-builder/README.md

 - [x] Consider moving MediaPipe's image annotation to helpers.py to spread the loads between threads more evenly
     - I think I'm **not** going to do this, because it would be messier and harder to use
-    - Performance increase also not likely too significant - may be worth some tests though
+    - **BUT** I will leave it as a global function *outside* the poseestim thread, which the game logic thread can use to draw.
+This doesn't change any imports either.
+    - Might consider making a custom one in helpers for more style
 - [x] Look into whether MediaPipe task resizes image internally before processing.
 If not, downsizing beforehand could improve performance.
     - I can't image this isn't being done, since accepting different resolutions would complicate the neural net heavily.
 But worth checking.
-    - Haven't been able to find concrete confirmation, but I'm 99% sure it resizes internally, so **no action** will be taken.
+    - Blazepose paper says it does, so **no action** will be taken.
+- [ ] Consider adding a check to see if (upon attempting to grab a new frame **for player video portrait**) you're actually changing the image or performing operations for nothing.
+    - Not sure how computationally intensive repainting a duplicate frame even is compared to checking if two images are the same ... maybe carry out further tests later on if FPS gets low - **or maybe just paint the frame once every n game loop cycles if repainting slows down the GUI thread.**
-- [ ] Look into using skl2onnx over joblib for better security and optimization
+- [ ] Look into using skl2onnx over joblib for better security - **high priority**